akashlahare/Clickjacking-Scanner/README.md

 # 🕵️‍♂️ Clickjacking Vulnerability Scanner
+---
+## 💡 What is Clickjacking?

+Clickjacking is a UI redress attack where attackers trick users into clicking hidden buttons or links by embedding your website in an invisible iframe.
+This tool helps detect whether a site is protected against such attacks.
 This tool checks if a website is vulnerable to **Clickjacking attacks** by scanning for missing security headers like `X-Frame-Options` or `Content-Security-Policy`.

 ![Clickjacking Scanner UI](https://github.com/akashlahare/clickjacking-scanner/blob/main/Clickjacking-Scanner.png?raw=true)